microsoft/api-guidelines/graph/GuidelinesGraph.md

 - Be sustainable and evolvable by using clear API contracts.

-The Microsoft Graph REST API Guidelines are an extension of the [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/).
-It is assumed that readers are following the Microsoft REST API Guidelines except where this document outlines specific differences or exceptions to those guidelines.
-Together, these guidelines and a library of API patterns serve as the means by which API teams discuss and come to consensus on API review requirements.
+The Microsoft Graph REST API Guidelines consist of a concise overview document, a collection of articles on Graph standards, and a library of patterns that provide best practices for resolving common API design problems.Together, these documents serve as the means by which API teams discuss and come to consensus on API review requirements.

 Technology and software are constantly changing and evolving, and as such, this is intended to be a living document.
 API guidelines that change frequently lead to an uneven and inconsistent API surface.
 Consequently, this document will frequently change to add guidance in areas previously uncovered or to clarify existing guidance.
 It will less frequently change the directional guidance it has already provided.
 To suggest a change or propose a new idea,